digikar99/polymorphic-functions/README.md

   'hello)
 ```

 If you do not require extensibility on anything other than `required` arguments, you should be happy with `specialization-store`.
-It also provides great-enough run-time performance comparable to the standard `cl:generic-function`s.
+For `required` arguments (as well as potentially several other cases), it provides great-enough run-time performance comparable to the standard `cl:generic-function`s.
 (See the next section.)

-Further, at the moment, `adhoc-polymorphic-functions` provides no support for dispatching on `&rest` arguments.
-Raise an issue (and discuss the semantics!) if this support is needed!

-`adhoc-polymorphic-functions` should provide quite a few compiler-notes to aid the user in debugging and optimizing; it should be possible to provide this for `specialization-store` using a wrapper macro.
+OTOH, `adhoc-polymorphic-functions` should provide quite a few compiler-notes to aid the user in debugging and optimizing; it should be possible to provide this for `specialization-store` using a wrapper macro.
 See [this discussion](https://github.com/markcox80/specialization-store/issues/6#issuecomment-692958498) for a start.

 ## Comparison of generics, specializations and adhoc-polymorphic-functions